 The other issue I’ve noticed is that the growing medium will sometimes get moldy, though the company assured me this is normal.
 And the growing medium will sometimes dry out.
 I’m not sure as to why this is the case but will have to investigate it further.
 The Click and Grow does have to be cleaned out every so often as it can get overgrown.
 I’ve also started adding in my own hydroponic fertilizer which has definitely helped in seeing better plant growth.

 Check out the original review, or read about how we grew microgreens with the hamama greens kit.
-If you’d like to get a garden for yourself, please use our Click and Grow Smart Garden 9 affiliate link to Amazon , or the Click and Grow Smart Garden 3.
+If you’d like to get a garden for yourself – head over to the Click and Grow site, and get what suits you best.